alessandro-bertero/catcheR/README.md

 # catcheR
 ## Clonality And Treatment Controlled sHrna Effect findeR

-is a tool for iPS2-seq screening platform data from HEDGe lab.
+is a tool for iPS2-seq screening platform data from HEDGe lab (curated by Maria Luisa Ratto).

 See preprint DOI: http://dx.doi.org/10.2139/ssrn.4854180